Snaacky/thewiki/docs/index.md

 [!ref Download Your Favorite Weekly Shows Automatically](/tutorials/rss/) [!ref Compare Various Versions to Find the Best](/tutorials/comparison/)

-### ::floppy_disk:: Want to Make Your Own Release for Others to Watch and Enjoy?
+### :floppy_disk: Want to Make Your Own Release for Others to Watch and Enjoy?

 [!ref Learn How to Make Your Very Own Release](/advanced/release-standards/)